rackerlabs/design-system/_component_design/chips.md

 ### Style

-Use the following redline specifications when you construct chips:
+Use these redline specifications when you construct chips.

 {% endcolumn %}